 - Transfer to a small jug and place in the fridge to cool.

 - I use a standard Australian 20ml tablespoon (= 4 teaspoons worldwide)

 - Make sure not to let the raspberry puree come to a bubble when adding the gelatine.
-If you see bubble appear before the gelatine is dissolved, take the saucepan off the heat and stir a little until it cools, then return to the heat again until the gelatine is dissolved.
+If you see bubbles appear before the gelatine is dissolved, take the saucepan off the heat and stir a little until it cools, then return to the heat again until the gelatine is dissolved.

 - You may need to smush any lumps of gelatine against the side of the saucepan to help them dissolve.